assyrianic/SourceGo/README.md

 so giving something like `[]int` will be `const int[]` while `*[]int` will become `int[]`.

-* multiple return values are supported by transpiling them into variable references.
+* Multiple return values are supported by transpiling them into variable references.
+* Abstract function pointers.
+* Abstraction anonymous functions. (perfect for abstracting timers)

+### Goal
+Generate SourcePawn source code that is compileable by `spcomp` without having to modify/assist the generate source code.

 ## Contributing